mathieucaroff/emse.user.js/README.md

    * Removes Saturdays and Sundays from the month display mode to free space on the page.
    * Adds an "Expand" button in the agenda.
 This button expands the agenda frame to make it occupy the whole page.
    * Automatically takes you to the "Agenda" page when the site loads.
+   * Automatically switch to the next week if it is weekend.
-   * Redirects you from some error pages to the CAS login page.
+   * Redirects you from some error pages to the CAS login page, so as to relog you to Promethee.
+   * Rename the tab to describe the content displayed.

  * fw-cgcp.emse.fr:
    1. Automatically complete and send the login form.
 This includes ticking the checkbox for the chart every 24h.
 [Does not work if you both did not input your password in the script and use Chrome.]
    2. [Provided (i) is used and the userinfo page is left opened] Relogs you every 30 minutes (configurable), or immediately if the remaining time is less than 14 minutes (configurable too).

  * Campus:
    * Folds the ICM category when page loads.
+(Somewhat obsolete, but not crompletely useless though.)
    * Automatically takes the login procedure:
      1. You are sent to the login page when arriving on campus.
      2. [Useless if you use (a)] The `login` button considers you are from EMSE and sends you directly to the emse CAS login page, rather than the campus login page.